-Free Simple EASY Crochet Baby Cardigan Pattern
+Free Simple Crochet Baby Cardigan Pattern Newborn (Easy & Beginner-Friendly)

 These free crochet patterns are ideal for beginners who want to make a simple baby crochet cardigan.

-I created this easy and fast crochet baby jacket pattern to make for the vital first weeks, because we couldnโ€™t find anything that actually fitted my neices tiny newborn baby.
+I created this easy and fast crochet baby cardigan pattern to make for the vital first weeks, because we couldn’t find anything that actually fitted my neices tiny newborn baby.
+And she wanted me to make her a little crocheted baby set

 The Tiny 5lb+ baby Cardigan and and the Small Newborn crochet cardigan patterns are perfect for those first precious days just out of the hospital.